 CISOs Checklist – Selecting Short List of Cyber Security Awareness Partners – Stage 3: Decision

-To help CISOs identify their selection set or short list of cyber security awareness partners, we have created the CISO checklist to help identify the most comprehensive cyber security awareness offering and that includes Security Awareness Training, Phishing Simulation Platform, Compliance and Privacy including GDPR Awareness Training− supported by a security awareness 5-step framework which provides an evidence-based, step by step approach for a successful security awareness program with measurable impact.
+To help CISOs identify their selection set or short list of cyber security awareness partners, we have created the CISO checklist to help identify the most comprehensive cyber security awareness offering and that includes Cyber Security Awareness Training, Phishing Simulation, Compliance training online and Privacy awareness training including GDPR Training− supported by a security awareness 5-step framework which provides an evidence-based, step by step approach for a successful security awareness program with measurable impact.

 There are 5 people-centric elements that will help drive cyber security awareness success within an organization.
 The common thread across the five elements is that a security awareness program must focus on the needs of your specific organization and your users / employees.